estankovic/rally-interview-recipe-app/DESCRIPTION_OF_SOLUTION.md

 # Description of solution
-HEre I will provide some reasoning behing used technologies and patterns or ther decisions I have made.
+Here I will provide some reasoning behind used technologies and patterns or other decisions I have made.

+## What is the app about?
+The goal of the app is to provide easy way to find recipes based on the ingredients, and recipe name.

 ## Technologies
 ### Material design